A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 Whilst I work for you, you will have the benefit of my knowledge of period properties which earned me a college lectureship in the further education sector.

-I originate from the north of England and am an out-door man.
-I'm most happy in isolated rural environments where craggy fell-sides drop down to rivers and streams which meander along glacial valley floors.
+I originate from the north of England and lived in the north east until my early twenties.
+I'm an out-door man and most happy in isolated rural environments where craggy fell-sides drop down to rivers and streams which meander along glacial valley floors.
 I was schooled in the county of North Riding and have an Honours degree in psychology from the University of Reading.
-In addition I also have a PGCE from Westminster Institute of Education of Oxford Brookes University.
+In addition I also have a PGCE from the Westminster Institute of Education of Oxford Brookes University.
 This has enabled me to work in the further education sector where I've lectured mainly in psychology.
 I also have professional qualifications in horticulture, landscape and design and I've worked in the City of Oxford as an English tutor.

 I have applied my scientific background to the study and understanding of the mechanics of traditional building and restoration techniques and now specialise in heritage brick and stone repointing and repair as well as traditional lime plaster.